Close Menu

 Dubai’s Road and Transport Authority (RTA) has opened a crucial new bridge at the World Trade Centre, dramatically cutting commute times to Downtown Dubai and DIFC.
 What was once an eight-minute crawl around the roundabout during peak hours is now projected to take just two minutes, transforming daily traffic for thousands.

 This 500-metre structure is a key component of the ambitious Dubai World Trade Centre Roundabout Development Project.
-It is engineered to carry outbound traffic seamlessly from Al Bada’a towards 2nd of December Street, providing direct links to vital arterial roads such as Sheikh Rashid Street and Al Mustaqbal Street.
+It is engineered to carry outbound traffic smoothly from Al Bada’a towards 2nd of December Street, providing direct links to vital arterial roads such as Sheikh Rashid Street and Al Mustaqbal Street.

 The RTA announced the bridge‘s completion, highlighting its impressive capacity of 1,200 vehicles per hour.
 This significant addition to Dubai’s road network is specifically designed to alleviate congestion around the World Trade Centre, a perennial hotspot for traffic snarls and a pivotal moment for drivers navigating this busy commercial and exhibition district.